ckeditor/ckeditor5/docs/getting-started/quick-start.md

 * `index.html` &ndash; A sample file with a working editor.
 * The `ckeditor5` directory:
-	* `ckeditor5.js` &ndash; The ready-to-use editor ESM bundle, containing the editor and all plugins.
+	* `ckeditor5.js` &ndash; The ready-to-use editor ESM bundle contains the editor and all plugins.
 [Recommended build]
 	* `ckeditor.js.map` &ndash; The source map for the editor ESM bundle.
 	* `ckeditor5.umd.js` &ndash; The ready-to-use editor UMD bundle, containing the editor and all plugins.
 [Secondary build]
 	* `ckeditor5.umd.js.map` &ndash; The source map for the editor UMD bundle.